 The 20-50 Year Latency Period

 Mesothelioma has one of the longest latency periods of any occupational disease.
-Workers exposed in the 1970s-1990s are now being diagnosed, and those exposed to legacy asbestos today may not develop symptoms until 2040-2070.
+Workers exposed in the 1970s-1990s are now being diagnosed, and those exposed to legacy materials today may not develop symptoms until 2040-2070.

 Ongoing Occupational Exposure